 Students will be given a prompt and write the essay that they have always felt too afraid to write.
 This is a classroom with no judgment.

 No one likes to read a book or essay about a martyr or a victim.
 It’s equally unenjoyable to read books or essays where the author is bragging to you.
 This week, students will practice with keeping tones in check.
 Chloe will assign reading to students giving examples of three tones: victim, hero, and fair/neutral.
-Students will practice writing with clarity.
+Students will practice writing with clarity and awareness.
+Readings TBA in class.

 Students will be given a prompt and will write three short essays about the same subject, in drastically different tones.

-In the final week, you will have a conversation about how to talk to families and friends about your writing.
+In the final week, there will be a candid conversation about how to talk to families and friends about your writing.
 There will be time for Q & A. Chloe will also give each student a personalized list of publication venues and writing contests, and encourage them to submit their work from class.
+She will share her curated list of books on writing that will last you a lifetime.

 Goals Of This Class